 Non-stick pans are great if you’re looking for a quick clean-up, but their non-stick features are bound to decay over time.

-Most people don’t clean their pans properly and don’t give them the proper attention they need, which increases the process of deterioration.
+Most people don’t clean their pans properly and don’t give them the proper attention they need, which increases the deterioration process.

 If you just got a non-stick pan and its quality is already declining – worry no more.

 Re-coating your pans by seasoning and cleaning them is a much better idea than getting a brand-new pan, as it will save you money!

-Read ahead to learn more about why you should season your non-stick cookware and you should season them.
+Read ahead to learn more about why you should season your non-stick cookware and how you should season them.

 How to Re-coat a Non-Stick Pan

-There are different ways to rec-coat a non-stick pan and restore it as new.
+There are different ways to re-coat a non-stick pan and restore it as new.

 The most common ones are spraying them or using various oils to coat them with a layer on the surface.

 Seasoning with Peanut Oil